-When the "View Trap" button is clicked, a Trap Information window will pop out, it will show the trap information including the Symbol, Time, Device IP and the Event occurred.
-(Figure 8)
+When "View Trap" is clicked, a Trap Information window will appear.
+This window will show the trap information including the Symbol, Time, Device IP and the Event.
+(Figure 9)

-The symbol "F" represents the trap signal arise, this symbol will disappear after you review and click on the event record.
+The symbol "" indicates a new Event has occurred.
+This symbol will disappear after you review and click on the event record.

-Figure 8.
-Trap Information
+Figure 9.

-Note: In order to receive Trap information, switch has to be configured with Trap IP and Trap Events in Web browser, which are available in the Trap Setting Menu (see Page 48 for detail).
+Note: In order to receive Trap information, the Switch has to be configured with Trap IP and Trap Events in the Web browser.
+See Page 31 for more details.